 What are some essential functions to look for in your LPA question library?

 - Question rotation and randomization to prevent pencil whipping or inattention to audit questions

-- Unlimited question types including point-based, pass/fail (LPAs), number, text box, multi-select and pick list
+- Variable question response types including scored, pass/fail (LPAs), number, text box, multi-select and pick list

 - The ability to update questions rather than only being able to create new ones, so you don’t lose the compliance history for questions